hazzard993/love-typescript-template/README.md

 On the command line, `love` should launch LÖVE 2D.
 Follow [this guide](https://love2d.org/wiki/PATH) if you need to set this up.

-If you're not using `Use this template` you can use the commands below to clone, install and start the project.
+If you're not using `Use this template` you can use the commands below to clone the project.

 ```sh
 git clone https://github.com/hazzard993/love-typescript-template my-project
 cd my-project
 ```

-After this be sure to use these commands to point to your repo.
+After this be sure to use these commands to point to where you want your repo to go.

 ```sh
 git remote remove origin